SBU-COSMOLIKE/cocoa_roman_real/README.md

 > [!Warning]
 > When running Profiles, you should never set flat priors on parameters that are not well constrained by the data.
-> By doing that, you then risk having the profile selecting values near the boundary of parameter space (a  big problem, especially when using emulators)
+> By doing that, you then risk having the minimizer select values near the boundary of parameter space.
+This is a big problem when using emulators, as volume near the
-> You can convert a flat prior to a Gaussian one by setting the standard deviation to be $\sigma^2 = (hi - lo)^2/12$, where $(lo, hi)$ are the flat prior boundaries
+> boundary will be inevitable outside the training range.
+You can convert a flat prior to a Gaussian one by setting the standard deviation to be $\sigma^2 = (hi - lo)^2/12$,
+> where $(lo, hi)$ are the flat prior boundaries

 # Running Hybrid Cosmolike-ML emulators <a name="cobaya_base_code_examples_emul2"></a>